math-a3k/covid-ht/docs/data/data_model.rst

 ``_get_learning_fields()``
     Returns a list of the fields that will be used by the classifier for learning and prediction.

-Those provide a default to the classifiers using the model as data source and can be overridden in a classifier basis with their respective fields or by defining them in the classifier model.
+Those provide a default to the classifiers using the model as data source and can be overridden on a classifier basis in their respective fields, i.e. through the admin interface.

 .. _data_model_considerations: